-St Philip's C of E Primary School will work in partnership with Sefton Safeguarding Children's Partnership (SSCP) to safeguard and promote the welfare of children in the local area, and follow relevant local arrangements, policies, and procedures.
+Redgate Community Primary School, will work in partnership with Sefton Safeguarding Children's Partnership (SSCP) to safeguard and promote the welfare of children in the local area, and follow relevant local arrangements, policies, and procedures.
 We will be part of the DSL network and access up to date multi-agency training and attend safeguarding events.
 We will facilitate meetings for our children and families to support easier local access.